Native American Graves Protection and Repatriation Act (NAGPRA) FAQ

 How many remains of Indigenous people are currently housed at Western?

-The Anthropology Department currently has the care of the ancestral remains of 63 individuals, data which is available in the National Native American Graves Protection and Repatriation Act (NAGPRA) Inventory Database, contrary to the reported 89 individuals cited in recent news stories.
+The Anthropology Department currently has the care of the ancestral remains of 63 individuals and 18 ancestors with no known cultural affiliation, data which is available in the National Native American Graves Protection and Repatriation Act (NAGPRA) Inventory Database.

 Has Western publicly reported the ancestral remains and cultural items it houses?